Need Some Advice? Request a Callback

 Trusted 4G Fiberboard Packaging

+Our 4G hazmat boxes range allows for hazardous goods to be shipped up to a maximum gross weight of 15 kg.
 We also have a range of hazard labels available to ensure that your hazardous goods packaging is compliant.

-4G Packaging Frequently Asked Questions
+4G Hazmat Boxes Frequently Asked Questions

 It is displayed in the UN specification mark that is assigned to the packaging.